 A travel movie may not be a specific genre as such, and there are several sub-genres the travel movies may be divided into.
 The simple criteria I have used to compile my list are these:

-I have tried to sort them under a series of headings, self-made, but nonetheless telling.
-All movies are supplied with a summary copied from other sources, and with a YouTube trailer to watch.
-As it turns out, the 20 movies are in combination actually set all over the world.
+I have tried to sort them under a series of headings.
+You may explore a summary copied from other sources, and a YouTube trailer.
+The 20 movies are set all over the world.

 Romance, humour and self-discovery